 A big concern for people on social media is safety.
 To help with privacy issues, Facebook is updating group settings to stop them from changing from ‘private’ to ‘public’ when they feel like it.
 Previously, groups with fewer than 5,000 members could switch their privacy settings once every 28 days.
 This update means that once a group is ‘private’ the admin will have 72 hours to change it.
 This will also stop groups from baiting new members by switching the privacy settings, which Facebook says is a big no-no.

-Now it will not surprise anyone to hear that COVID-19 has hit small and midsize businesses (SMBs) hard.
+COVID-19 has hit small and midsize businesses (SMBs) hard.
 To help sellers, Facebook will be promoting #SupportSmallBusiness so users can discover SMBs in its app, along with a new “in support of” tag for creators to use.
-This gives creators and influencers the chance to showcase their favorite small businesses to their followers for free….yes, this will be an unpaid promotion.
+This gives creators and influencers the chance to showcase their favorite small businesses to their followers for free.

-This is how Instagram are supporting small businesses via stickers.
 Instagram will be adding a ‘Support Small Business’ sticker to use on Stories.
 By tagging business names, people can spread the love for a company to their followers.
 The story will also preview the businesses’ account page.
 So it’s is worth keeping in mind what you’re posting to your grid.
-The dog outside your shop is cute, but this may imply you’re a pet shop when you sell jewelry!
 When the sticker is used, it will be added to a shared Instagram story.

 Instagram loves a good sticker (as do we), and they are introducing another new one: the ‘I donated’ sticker!
 This is on the back of a new function that allows you to choose a charity to support when live streaming.
 Viewers can donate while watching and the streamer can view a live total of donations, and see who’s donated.
 If you donated, you can display your sticker with pride!